ssdevarakonda/react-task-tracker/README.md

-### 'npx create...'code will create necessary files along with Node_modules.
+### 'npx create...'command will create necessary files along with Node_modules folder.

 ### update src files which is created in your desktop with src folder available in github repository

-### Installing dependencies via npm install will create Package-lock.json file.
+### Installing dependencies via 'npm install' will create Package-lock.json file.

 ### DELETE setupTests.js, logo.svg, App.test.js, App.css files which were created.
 (These files are unnecessary)